-20th Century Women is a comedy-drama directed and written by Mike Mills and stars Elle Fanning, Greta Gerwig, Lucas Jade Zumann, Billy Crudup and Annette Bening.
+20th Century Women is a drama directed and written by Mike Mills and stars Elle Fanning, Greta Gerwig, Lucas Jade Zumann, Billy Crudup and Annette Bening.
 The film, which is partly based on Mills’ childhood, is set in Santa Barbara, California in 1979 and the story centres on Dorothea (Annette Bening) who enlists the help of Abbie (Greta Gerwig) and Julie (Elle Fanning) to raise her son, Jamie (Lucas Jade Zumann).

 My Knowledge and Expectation of 20th Century Women

 My interest in 20th Century Women was sparked by a trailer I saw at my local cinema about a month ago and, at first glance, it seemed very unique and interesting.
 Additionally, this film has been given a lot of praise by critics, especially when it comes to Annette Bening’s performance.

 Indeed, some argue that she should have been nominated for Best Actress at the Oscars.
 Despite this perceived snub, 20th Century Women has been nominated for Best Original Screenplay at this year’s Oscars.
 This made me even more curious about how this film would impact me.

 In the end, I found 20th Century Women to be a film that is very relaxing and that relaxation I felt was solely down to the pacing.
 Certainly, the effect that the film had on me was quite soothing thanks to the pacing which, to be honest, I did not expect going into it.
 Some may call 20th Century Women slow but once I became accustomed to the pacing, the film really shone for what it was which is a very good coming-of-age story.